 There’s also a chance you’ll meet some fantastic, pet-loving people!
 And locals who are out hiking with their dogs likely know about other pet friendly things to do in the area.
 Seize the opportunity to ask other hikers for their advice on more things you and your dog might enjoy doing together.

 The wonderful thing about hiking is that everyone can do it!
 Whether you start on short, paved trails or set out on a more advanced – there’s an option for people of all abilities.

 Apps like AllTrails make it easy to find pet friendly trails with the right level of difficulty.
 And once you’ve chosen your destination, you’ll just need to make a few preparations to ensure you all stay safe.

 1. Consider Your Dog’s Physical Condition

-If you’re not sure how your dog will do on a hike, start with long walks in your neighborhood and slowly build up his endurance.
-When he’s ready, take short hikes and then gradually add distance.
+If you’re not sure how your dog will do on a hike, start by lengthening the walks in your neighborhood and slowly build up his endurance.
+When he’s ready, try some short hikes and then gradually add distance.

 If your dog is older or has physical disabilities, choose trails that will accommodate a dog stroller or wheelchair.
-It’s a little more work, but the rewards are well worth the effort.
+It’s a little more work for you, but the rewards are well worth the effort.